 On April 8, 1998, the Company announced that it had received such a certification from the SEC for 1997.
 Pursuant to the Company's receipt of the certification, the Company's Board of Directors declared and paid a one-time cash dividend of \$0.75 per share to meet one of the Company's requirements for qualification for Sub-Chapter M tax treatment.
 On February 17, 1999, the Company received rulings from the IRS regarding other issues relevant to the Company's tax status as a RIC.
-(See "Note 6 of Notes to Consolidated Financial Statements" contained in "Item 1.
+(See "Note 6" of "Notes to Consolidated Financial Statements" contained in "Item 1.
 Consolidated Financial Statements.")
-Although the SEC certification for 1997 was issued, there can be no assurance that the Company will receive such certification for 1998 or subsequent years (to the extent it needs additional certification as a result of changes in its portfolio) or that it will qualify as a RIC in 1999 or that if it does qualify in 1999, it will continue to qualify in subsequent years.
+Although the SEC certification for 1997 was issued, there can be no assurance that the Company will receive such certification for 1999 or subsequent years (to the extent it needs additional certification as a result of changes in its portfolio) or that it will qualify as a RIC in 1999 or that if it does qualify in 1999, it will continue to qualify in subsequent years.
+The Company anticipates filing a request for SEC certification for 1999 in the near future.